 “How will current regulation in ODA and ODF practices be changed, and how will the need for any change be determined?”
 (0148 – Crooked River Watershed Council).

-DEQ Response: As with the case today, DEQ will continue to rely on ODA and ODF’s expertise and working relationships with forest and agricultural land owners to meet water quality standards on agricultural and forest lands.
+DEQ Response: As with the case today, DEQ plans to continue relying on existing programs by ODA and other local partners to address pollution from agricultural nonpoint sources and meet water quality standards.
+Where water quality standards are being met, it may not be necessary to implement additional measures.
+Where water quality standards are not being met, ODA may need to revise AgWQM Area plans and rules through biennieal review process.
+In those cases, DEQ is committed to working with ODA and other partners to achieve water quality standards and TMDL load allocations.

 A change in agency oversite would be expensive.